 Or the stringers are placed on top of the floorbeams and at least every other stringer is continuous over a floorbeam.

-In general, depending upon how they are connected to the primary members, secondary members, such as intermediate diaphragms on straight girder bridges, connection plates of diaphragms, transverse stiffeners, and lateral bracing should not be designated as fracture critical.
+In general, depending upon how they are connected to the primary members, secondary members, such as intermediate diaphragms on straight girder bridges, connection plates of diaphragms, transverse stiffeners, and lateral bracing should not be designated as NSTM.
 Fracture critical requirements do not apply to temporary stages in construction.

 Materials and Fabrication

 3.7.2.1 Concrete Strength.
-Designs of prestressed concrete Deck and Box beams, as well as NEBT and NEDBT beams, shall be based on a concrete compressive strength (f ′c) of 6500 psi.
-To avoid going to a deeper beam and if required by design parameters, a concrete compressive strength of 8000 psi may be used.
-Use of concrete strengths other than these two standard mixes is discouraged, since this will require the Fabricators to prepare a special mix design and receive approval for it by MassDOT prior to fabrication, which will delay the start of fabrication and add to the cost of the beams.
-For a design concrete compressive strength (f ′c) of 6500 psi, the concrete compressive strength at release (f ′ci) shall generally be taken as 4500 psi.
+Designs of prestressed concrete shall be based on a concrete compressive strength (f ′c) of 8000 psi.
+Use of concrete strengths other than this is discouraged, since this will require the Fabricators to prepare a special mix design and receive approval for it by MassDOT prior to fabrication, which will delay the start of fabrication and add to the cost of the beams.
+For a design concrete compressive strength (f ′c) of 8000 psi, a concrete compressive strength at release (f ′ci) shall generally be taken as 6000 psi.
 Higher concrete release strengths, up to 0.8 f ′c, may be used only if required by design in order to avoid going to a deeper beam.
 Concrete release strengths greater than 0.8 f ′c shall not be used.

-Designs of NEXT F and NEXT D beams shall be based on a concrete strength (f ′c) of 8000 psi.
-The concrete compressive strength at release (f ′ci) shall be taken as 6000 psi.

-Fracture Critical Bridge Inspection Procedures
+Nonredundant Steel Tension Member (NSTM) Bridge Inspection Procedures

-3.13.2.1 If a bridge is designed with fracture critical members, the Designer must prepare and submit a Fracture Critical Inspection Procedure as part of the design process in addition to the contract documents.
+3.13.2.1 If a bridge is designed with NSTM members, the Designer must prepare and submit a NSTM Inspection Procedure as part of the design process in addition to the contract documents.
 This procedure will be used to properly inspect these structures in accordance with federal regulations, 23 CFR Part 650, Subpart C, §650.313 (f).

-3.13.2.2 The Fracture Critical Inspection Procedure shall be prepared on standard MassDOT forms as supplied by the Bridge Inspection Unit and shall consist of the following parts:
+3.13.2.2 The NSTM Inspection Procedure shall be prepared on standard MassDOT forms as supplied by the Bridge Inspection Unit and shall consist of the following parts:

 Index

-Identification of Fracture Critical Members
+Identification of NSTM Members

-Where Fracture Critical portions of members (such as tension zones of non-redundant plate girders or floorbeams) exist, the entirety of the member is considered as a Fracture Critical Member.
+Where NSTM portions of members (such as tension zones of non-redundant plate girders or floorbeams) exist, the entirety of the member is considered as a NSTM Member.
 Identify these members both by text and visually by using key Construction Drawings, diagrams and elevation views of members.
-This list will be used by the inspectors to identify and inspect all Fracture Critical members on the bridge.
+This list will be used by the inspectors to identify and inspect all NSTM members on the bridge.
 The required inspection frequency shall also be noted.

 Identification of Fatigue Sensitive Details

-Identify all Fatigue Sensitive details, including constraint-induced fracture prone details, on the Fracture Critical members both by text and through the use of the standard Fatigue Sensitive category diagrams.
-This list will be used by inspectors to identify and inspect all Fatigue Sensitive details on the Fracture Critical members.
+Identify all Fatigue Sensitive details, including constraint-induced fracture prone details, on the NSTM members both by text and through the use of the standard Fatigue Sensitive category diagrams.
+This list will be used by inspectors to identify and inspect all Fatigue Sensitive details on the NSTM members.
 The required inspection frequency shall also be noted.

-Inspection Procedure for Inspection of Fracture Critical Members
+Inspection Procedure for Inspection of NSTM Members

-Outline the procedure the inspectors are to follow when inspecting Fracture Critical members.
+Outline the procedure the inspectors are to follow when inspecting NSTM members.
 The required inspection frequency shall also be noted.

 Inspection Procedure for Inspection of Fatigue Sensitive Details

-Outline the procedure the inspectors are to follow when inspecting Fatigue Sensitive details or other details known to be succeptible to fracture, such as constraint-induced fracture prone details.
+Outline the procedure the inspectors are to follow when inspecting Fatigue Sensitive details or other details known to be susceptible to fracture, such as constraint-induced fracture prone details.
 The required inspection frequency shall also be noted.

 Photographs